 All in all, the last thing you would expect from a VPN is to compromise your privacy and security to generate income for itself.
 This article seeks to unveil the differences between free and paid VPNs, take you out of the risks associated with the so-called free VPNs, and help you get the best out of the most reliable VPNs.

 Have you ever cared to ask, “how can a VPN company be making money when I am using their services for free? “

-A cursory exploration into those things that free VPN providers do to make a profit, can go a long way to answer the above-mentioned question.
+A cursory exploration into what free VPN providers do to make a profit can go a long way toward answering the above-mentioned question.
 Now let’s veer into these: